 The office of the President may be held by only one person at any one time.

-The duties of the President shall include:
+The duties of the President shall include

-- 1. Calling and presiding over meetings of SGA and the Assembly when necessary. - 2.
-Presiding over meetings of the Representative Council.

-- Acting as a liaison between faculty and administration and students, and representing the undergraduate body whenever called upon to do so. - 4.
-Representing SGA at the Board of Trustees meetings. - 5.
-Ensuring Plenary takes place once a semester, ordering t-shirts, and Plenary packets. - 6.
+- 1. Presiding over meetings of the Representative Council. - 2.
+Overseeing, organizing and planning weekly meetings with SGA E-Board. - 3.
+Calling and presiding over meetings of SGA and the Assembly when necessary. - Acting as a liaison between faculty and administration and students, and representing the undergraduate body whenever called upon to do so. - 6.
+Having frequent meetings with the Dean of 5. the College to relay concerns of the student body. - 7.
+Representing SGA at the Board of Trustees meetings. - Ensuring Plenary takes place once a semester, 8. ordering t-shirts and Plenary packets. - 9.
 Ensuring the Big Cheese Forum takes place once a semester, recruiting Cheeses, organizing facilitators and note-takers.
-This is a panel of administrators or other people with power at Bryn Mawr College, with the goal of creating more transparency for students. - Overseeing, organizing, and planning weekly meetings with SGA E-Board. - Having frequent meetings with the Dean of the College to relay concerns of the student body. - 9.
+This is a panel of administrators or other people with power at Bryn Mawr College, with the goal of creating more transparency for students. - 10.
 Holding weekly office hours in an accessible location.